-- Don’t forget your towel and goggles–goggles are necessary equipment (we do not provide loaners)!
+- Don’t forget your towel and goggles–goggles are necessary equipment!

-- For health reasons, all swimmers under 4 must be “double diapered”, even if potty trained.
+- For health reasons, all swimmers under 4 must be appropriately diapered, even if potty trained.

 - Goggles, swim diapers, and Happy Nappys are all available for purchase at our swim school.

-- The Head Coach will call children in when it’s time for lessons to begin.
+- The Head Coach / Coach will call children in when it’s time for lessons to begin.